-Volunteering gives you access to the Scout family, which means you instantly gain more than 50 million brothers and sisters around the world!
-You’ll meet people with similar interests, and take on adventures with them.
+Volunteering gives you access to the Scout family, which means you instantly gain more than 57 million brothers and sisters around the world!
+You’ll meet people with similar interests and make life-long friends you'll love taking on adventures with.

 Volunteering is a fun challenge!
 Helping others to achieve their goals and succeed can lead to greater self-esteem and encourage you to face and overcome other challenges.

 Do you have time to give once a week?
 Once a month?
 Once a year?
-Volunteering with Scouts is based on a flexible model, agreed upon in a mutual agreement with your group.
+Volunteering with Scouts is based on a flexible model as agreed upon with your group.
 Any time you can commit is appreciated!

 Yes, it’s true!
 Studies show that when you focus on someone other than yourself, stress levels start to decrease, the immune system is strengthened and sense of satisfaction increases.
 Bring on the sense of purpose and positive emotions!
 (Those hiking and camping trips can’t hurt, either!)

-Changing your routine or taking a break to think about others can change how you see the world and spark interests.
+Meeting new people, changing your routine or taking a break to think about others can change how you see the world and spark new interests.
 You might come up with ideas to improve yourself, or even discover a new life calling!
 This shift in perspective opens your mind, and helps to build bridges of purpose and new commitments in life.